CleanroomMC/cleanroom-website/docs/groovy-script/getting_started/classes.md

 ## Class Declaration

-::: info Warning {id="warning"}
+::: info Bug {id="bug"}

-In some versions of GroovyScript, class files need a package declaration in the form of `package classes` at the top of the script to be functional.
+Starting from version `1.0.0` and getting fixed in version `1.1.0` there was a bug which caused class files require a package declaration in the form of `package classes` at the top of the script to be functional.

 :::